This is an inline carousel of images and or videos of this pet.

 AUTUMN'S HEALTH HISTORY

 Autumn has not had any serious lameness issues since arrival.
-She had some footsoreness on rough/rocky ground during farrier rehab journey (mild & resolved well) and she has sometimes been stiff during higher-impact work (high speed/jumping/long rides) on the cold, rainy days when her herd has been playing "slip n slide" on the hill!
-She's never had any substantial lameness from either, only mild stiffness/soreness.
+She had some footsoreness on rough/rocky ground during farrier rehab journey (mild & resolved) and she has sometimes been stiff during higher-impact work (high speeds/jumping/long rides), especially on cold/rainy winter days.
+She's never had any substantial lameness though, only mild stiffness/soreness that resolved without needing veterinary intervention.

 Before riding, SKE always x-rays our equines to check for spinal changes or problems.
-Autumn's x-rays were clear with great spacing.
-Her conformation combined with large wither does give her a "lordosis" type appearance, but she has never shown any signs of discomfort, is happy & enthusiastic with riding, and does not have any evidence of kissing spines or other back problems.
+Autumn's x-rays were clear with great spacing!
+Her conformation and large wither gives her a "swayback" type appearance, but she has never shown any signs of discomfort, is happy & enthusiastic with riding, and does not have any evidence of kissing spines, lordosis, or other back problems (confirmed with x-rays).

-SKE is happy to share vet records & x-rays with potential adopters, and a PPE is also welcome.
+SKE is happy to share vet records & x-rays with potential adopters, and a PPE is always welcome.

 HOW TO ADOPT AUTUMN

-SKE seeks adopters who have good intentions & good core values to direct them on their horsemanship journey - plus the knowledge, resources, & facilities to provide a great life to their adopted equine.
+SKE seeks adopters who have good intentions & good core values to direct them on their horsemanship journey - plus the knowledge and resources to provide a great life to their adopted equine.
 If you feel that describes you, we would love for you to provide Autumn with an amazing home!

-Transportation is available in the US & most of Canada.
+She is fostered in Kalamazoo, Michigan, USA, and delivery is available in the US & Canada.

 Contact SKE with any questions or concerns: